pocoproject/poco/MongoDB/README-ReplicaSet.md

    - Secondary: Only secondary servers
    - PrimaryPreferred: Primary first, then secondaries
    - SecondaryPreferred: Secondaries first, then primary
-   - Nearest: Lowest RTT (within 15ms window)
+   - Nearest: Any available member (primary or secondary)
    - **Note**: Standalone servers are treated as primaries for read preference purposes, allowing the same code to work with both single-server and replica set deployments

 4. **Automatic Failover**